-Under certain circumstances Graduates of United States medical schools may be eligible for the H-1B visa.
-This is at the discretion of the program and the Stanford Health Care DIO.
-Approval must be granted by both the program and the Stanford Health Care DIO.
-The cost of obtaining the H1-B visa is the responsibility of the Stanford program training the House Officer.
-To learn more visit GME website https://med.stanford.edu/gme/housestaff/incoming/j1 visas.html.
+Under some circumstances, use of the H1B is permitted.
+Programs should reach out to the Executive GME Director, Ann Dohn for approval and to obtain the contact information for the SHC immigration attorney.
+The cost of obtaining a H1B visa is the responsibility of the House Officer's Stanford Training Program.
+To learn more visit GME website https://med.stanford.edu/gme/housestaff/incoming/j1_visas.html.